kataras/iris/README.md

 ## Third Party Middleware
-*The iris is re-written in order to support all middlewares that are already exists for [Negroni](https://github.com/codegangsta/negroni) middleware*
+*The iris supports all kind of 'standar' middlewares, you can use them by parsing their handlers, for example:  iris.Use(ToHandler(...themMiddlewareHere))*

 Here is a current list of compatible middlware.